EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.sphere_dist_cosd

 Angular distance between a set of two cosine vector directions.
 Package: celestial.coo Description: Calculate the angular distance between a set of two cosine vector directions.
+This should be used instead of sphere_dist_fast.m only